DBecker7/DB7_TeachingApps/README.md

 # DB7_TeachingApps

 Some applications for self-discovery of statistical concepts and rules-of-thumb.

+To run these, you may need to install `dplyr` and `ggplot2` packages.
+If you get a `... not found` message, you're probably missing a package.

+### PoisBinApprox

-**PoisBinApprox**: The Poisson (and Normal) approximations to the binomial distributions.
+The Poisson (and Normal) approximations to the binomial distributions.
 Includes sliders for sample size and probability of success.
-The Poisson distribution is useful when *p* is small, while the normal distribution is useful when both *np* and *n(1-p)* are larger than, say, 10 or so.
+The Poisson distribution is useful when *p* is small, while the normal distribution is useful when both *np* and *n(1-p)* are larger than, say, 10 or so (this is a rule-of-thumb, not some magical value).

-To run without downloading:

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps", subdir = "PoisBinApprox")
 ```

+### QQDistrFitting

-**QQDistrFitting**: Demonstration of the usefulness of QQ plots in assessing distributional assumptions.
+Demonstration of the usefulness of QQ plots in assessing distributional assumptions.
 The app shows the histogram (with estimated density overlaid) and the qq-plot (which does *not* need an estimate of the parameters).

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps", subdir = "QQDistrFitting")
 ```

+### ScatterCorr

-**ScatterCorr**: Shows what different correlations look like.
+Shows what different correlations look like.
 Allows you to change the slope *independently* of the correlation, demonstrating that they're not the same thing.

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps", subdir = "ScatterCorr")